sifteo/thundercracker/docs/doxygen/src/scripting.md

 Option                  | Meaning
 -------                 | -------------
 `numCubes`              | Number of cubes to simulate.
-Must be set before calling init().
 Defaults to the number specified on Siftulator's command line.
 `turbo`                 | Boolean value.
 If false, the simulation runs as close to real-time as possible.
 If true, the simulation runs as fast as possible.
-Can be set at any time.

 ### System():init()